Milton Keynes: Redways

 There is a separate network (approximately 270 km total length) of cycle and pedestrian routes – the redways – that runs through the grid-squares and often runs alongside the grid-road network.
 This was designed to segregate slow moving cycle and pedestrian traffic from fast moving motor traffic.
 In practice, it is mainly used for leisure cycling rather than commuting, perhaps because the cycle routes are shared with pedestrians, cross the grid-roads via bridge or underpass rather than at grade, and because some take meandering scenic routes rather than straight lines.
 It is so called because it is generally surfaced with red tarmac.
 The national Sustrans national cycle network routes 6 and 51 take advantage of this system.

 Height

 The original design guidance declared that commercial building heights in the centre should not exceed six storeys, with a limit of three storeys for houses (elsewhere), paraphrased locally as "no building taller than the tallest tree".
 In contrast, the Milton Keynes Partnership, in its expansion plans for Milton Keynes, believed that Central Milton Keynes (and elsewhere) needed "landmark buildings" and subsequently lifted the height restriction for the area.
 As a result, high rise buildings have been built in the central business district.

-More recent local plans have protected the existing boulevard framework and set higher standards for architectural excellence.
+As of 2014, local plans have protected the existing boulevard framework and set higher standards for architectural excellence.